-From his military experiences during the Napoleonic Wars, Baron Antoine-Henri De Jomini understood warfare as an interaction of complementary functions that comprised a system of operations.1 In his view, a successful commander understood both how to create a system and how to employ it effectively.
+From his military experiences during the Napoleonic Wars, Baron Antoine-Henri De Jomini understood warfare as an interaction of complementary functions that comprised a system of operations.
+In his view, a successful commander understood both how to create a system and how to employ it effectively.
 While today's complex operating environment and the vast array of available means inhibit a commander from understanding the entire system of operations in detail, a conceptual understanding of the components of the system remains necessary.
 As a subset of the entire system of operations, space systems require special consideration because they come in multiple forms and perform a variety of functions-some of which may be unfamiliar to large portions of the force.

 While joint doctrine offers a definition of space systems (more on that subject shortly), multiple definitions of a system exist within the body of systems theory.
-One broadly useful definition of a system is a "representation of an entity as a complex whole open to feedback from its environment."2 What distinguishes a system from the environment with which it interacts depends on where one defines the system's boundary, and considerable leeway exists for the individual observing the system to define it according to his or her own needs.
+One broadly useful definition of a system is a "representation of an entity as a complex whole open to feedback from its environment."
+What distinguishes a system from the environment with which it interacts depends on where one defines the system's boundary, and considerable leeway exists for the individual observing the system to define it according to his or her own needs.
 In the discussion of military space operations, a satellite provides a ready example of a system that consists of multiple subcomponents.
 One may view each of the satellite's subcomponents-the guidance and control subsystem, for example-as a system in itself.
-Oppositely, multiple satellites constitute a system of satellites or a constellation, and in cases where multiple constellations interact with each other, one may consider the larger grouping a system.3 of the system become particularly important, and the operational planner must deliberately acknowledge them, revisiting the simplifying assumptions as the situation develops.
+Oppositely, multiple satellites constitute a system of satellites or a constellation, and in cases where multiple constellations interact with each other, one may consider the larger grouping a system.

+An advantage of systems theory is that it allows for simplifying assumptions, but it also requires the practitioner to be cognizant of those assumptions.
+In the context of military space systems, specific definitions of the system become particularly important, and the operational planner must deliberately acknowledge them, revisiting the simplifying assumptions as the situation develops.
 To continue along with the theme of satellites, a system definition that considers only the satellites of a constellation may have utility, but such a model lacks fidelity.
 Constellations depend upon ground stations, radio frequencies, and a multitude of personnel to complete their missions.
-In joint doctrine, "space systems consist of three related segments: ground, link, and space," and it is in this sense-broad enough for operational application but not so expansive as to become unwieldy-that the idea of space systems becomes particularly useful to the operational planner.5
+In joint doctrine, "space systems consist of three related segments: ground, link, and space," and it is in this sense-broad enough for operational application but not so expansive as to become unwieldy-that the idea of space systems becomes particularly useful to the operational planner.